 Early identification of need is a priority and the Inclusion Department uses a variety of resources to ensure this happens whenever possible.
-Teachers will discuss concerns or questions relating to learning needs with the Head of Inclusion/SENDCo.
-The Head of Inclusion/SENDCo meets regularly with the Designated Safeguarding Lead and Heads of Year so key information is shared.
+Teachers will discuss concerns or questions relating to learning needs with the SENDco.
+The SENDco meets regularly with the Designated Safeguarding Lead and Heads of Year so key information is shared.
 Students who are behind the expected levels in English and Mathematics are not automatically designated as having Special Educational Needs but are provided with the teaching they need to make the progress required.